 A few months ago I bought a smartband.
 The main idea being prosaic - I wanted to receive notifications from a smartphone as well as have a good pedometer.
 A few weeks after the purchase, the same company came out with a new version of the device that included one great feature… a heartbeat detector.

-We’re happy to let you know, that our Thunderbird redesign idea is now a working theme and can be downloaded here.
-Unfortunately, it is available for Linux only for now.
+We’re happy to let you know, that our Thunderbird redesign idea by Krystian Polański from our team is now a working theme and can be downloaded here.
 Thanks to everyone who supported the case and made this happen, especially to spymastermatt, who used our mockups and managed to recreate it really closely.

 There are people that like to drink beer.